ART WORKS (National Endowment for the Arts)

-Award Information: Type:
+Award Information: Type: Grant

-Estimated Number of Awards:
+Estimated Number of Awards: Not mentioned in posting.

-Anticipated Amount: All grants require a nonfederal match of at least 1 to 1.
+Cost Sharing: All grants require a nonfederal match of at least 1 to 1.
 For example, if an organization receives a $10,000 grant, the total eligible project costs must be at least $20,000 and the organization must provide at least $10,000 toward the project from nonfederal sources.

-- Are likely to prove transformative with the potential for meaningful change, whether in the development or enhancement of new or existing art forms, new approaches to the creation or presentation of art, or new ways of engaging the public with art
+- Are likely to prove transformative with the potential for meaningful change, whether in the development or enhancement of new or existing art forms, new approaches to the creation or presentation of art, or new ways of engaging the public with art;

 - Are distinctive, offering fresh insights and new value for their fields and/or the public through unconventional solutions; and